-At present, there are three data collection circles for surface water, groundwater and morphology.
-These collect the data and forward to the PFFC circle.
+At present, there are 3 data collection circles for surface water, groundwater and morphology.
+They are only collecting the data.
+After collection, they send those to PFFC circle.
 In PFFC circle, there are 3 processing branches for those 3 circles.

 The FFWC is one branch of PFFC.
-For flood forecasting, FFWC uses water level and rainfall data from a selected number of stations in the overall BWDB hydrometeorological network.
-Real time data transmission from these stations is again performed by another branch of PFFC, the C&I division.
-However, C&I division is also responsible for maintaining electro-mechanical instrumentation for the entire Hydrology.
+For flood forecasting, FFWC uses water level and rainfall data of only some stations out of total hydrology stations.
+Real time data transmission from these stations are again done by another branch of PFFC named C&I division.
+However, C&I division is also responsible for maintaining all electro-mechanical instrument of entire Hydrology.

-For smooth operation of hydrology in general and flood forecasting in particular, improvement is proposed as shown in Figure 4.3.1.
+For smooth operation of hydrology in general and flood forecasting in particular, improvement is proposed as shown in the Figure 4.3.1.
 In this proposal, the present mandate of PFFC is divided based on similar work nature.
-The newly proposed Processing Division will be placed directly under the Hydrology service and will consist of the three present processing branches, Index and publication branch, and Management and services branch.
-Because of its strategic location, it will be easy for this division to coordinate with the three data collection circles.
-A new circle will be created, the Flood Hydrology Circle.
-There will be three divisions under this circle.
-The present FFWC will become Forecasting division with a mandate of flood forecasting, model update, model validation and low flow forecasting.
-Part of the present C&I will become Data Transmission division and a new division named data collection division will be created by transferring some personnel from the Surface water hydrology circle.
-Part of the C&I division will become Instrumentation division placed directly under Hydrology Service, and will be responsible for maintaining electro-mechanical equipment of the three data collection circles.
+Newly proposed Processing Division will be placed directly under the Hydrology service and will consist of present 3 processing branches, Index and publication branch, and Management and services branch.
+Because of its strategic location, it will be easy for this division to coordinate with 3 data collection circles.
+A new circle will be Flood Hydrology Circle.
+There will be 3 divisions under this circle.
+Present FFWC will become Forecasting division with a mandate of flood forecasting, model update, model validation and low flow forecasting.
+Part of present C&I will become Data Transmission division and a new division will be created named data collection division by transferring some personnel from the Surface water hydrology circle.
+Part of the C&I division will become Instrumentation division placed directly under Hydrology Service, and will be responsible for maintaining electro-mechanical equipment of the 3 data collection circles.

-The mandate of the Flood Hydrology Circle (FHC) will include:
+Mandate of the Flood Hydrology Circle (FHC) will be:

-- Collection of all observation data - Transmission of data to regional office - Operation of the supermodel - Issue of flood forecasts with local context - A mandate to be a member of national disaster management committee - Monitoring of the warning dissemination process - Assisting in the evacuation and other response management - Undertaking dry season monitoring - (2) Establishment of Regional Offices of Hydrology Service
+- Collect all observation data

+- Transmit the data to regional office

+- Run the super model

+- Issue flood forecast with local context

+- Mandated to be a member of national disaster management committee

+- Monitor the warning dissemination process

+- Help in the evacuation and other response management

+- Make dry season monitoring

+(2) Establishment of Regional Offices of Hydrology Service

 FFWC is now working at central level.
-In some instances, it is not possible for FFWC to interact closely with the local authorities.
+In some instances, it is not possible for FFWC to interact with the local context.
 To overcome this problem, establishment of regional offices of Hydrology Service is proposed as an alternative.

-In this alternative, in addition to the re-organization of the Hydrology service centrally as explained in alternative 1, regional offices of Hydrology service will be established.
-Under the regional Hydrology Service, the organization will be similar to that operating centrally.
-The mandate of the regional FHC will include:
+In this alternative, in addition to the re-organization of Hydrology service centrally as explained in alternative 1, regional offices of Hydrology service will be established.
+Under the regional Hydrology Service, the organization will be similar to that of the central.
+The mandate of the regional FHC will be as follows: